SAM Cengage vs. Business&ITCenter21: Which Is Better?

 When computer course standards started adding requirements for “soft skills” like communication, the AES Team made sure to go in the same direction.
 Standards and courses are also changing as more technology options become popular.
 One example of this is the rise of Google Applications as a requirement.
 As Google Applications started being taught, AES began developing Google Applications lessons along with the content for Microsoft Office.

-Final Thoughts: In terms of content provided, SAM and Business&ITCenter21 differ quite a bit.
+In terms of content provided, SAM and Business&ITCenter21 differ quite a bit.
 If your courses are strictly focused on Microsoft applications and software, SAM could be everything you need.
 If you need a more rounded curriculum that you can mix-and-match to meet the needs of varying courses, Business&ITCenter21 would have more of the topics you need to teach.

-What are the Hands-On Projects Like?
+What Are the Hands-On Projects Like?

 In talking with computer teachers, we often hear that having a technology curriculum that includes projects and hands-on activities is a must.
 While both Business&ITCenter21 and SAM are very focused on project-based assignments, the base of each is fundamentally different.
 How so?